26. Basic agent-based modeling

 for i in range(self.num_agents):

-a = InfectionAgent(i, self)
+a = InfectionAgent(self, False)

 def step(self):